JacobKnyspel/personal-website/content/publication/ofmtshortform/index.md

 ---

 {{% callout note %}}
-This publication is still under review and as result this webpage may change in the future.
+This publication is still under review and as a result this webpage may change in the future.
 {{% /callout %}}